nodejs/node/CONTRIBUTING.md

 ### Reviewing Pull Requests

-All Node.js contributors who choose to review and provide feedback on Pull Requests have a responsibility both the project and the individual making the contribution.
+All Node.js contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it or stopping it.
 If there are reasons why you feel the PR should not land, explain